nhsx/txt-ray-align/README.md

 **This model is not suitable to generate clinically accurate reports in a production environment - please see the [Model card](model_card.md) for more details.**

 This work has been conducted as part of the NHS Transformation Directorate Analytics Unit PhD internship project `Automated Text Descriptions from Imaging` undertaken by [Dekai Zhang](https://github.com/dkaizhang) and [Sarah Hickman](https://github.com/SH2040).
+Some supporting `.ipynb` notebooks for Sarah's report can be found in the `SH-notebooks-add` branch of the repo [here](https://github.com/nhsx/txt-ray-align/tree/SH-notebooks-add).

 Further information on the project can be found on the [project page](https://nhsx.github.io/nhsx-internship-projects/text-description-imaging/).

 This repository was mirrored and modified from: https://github.com/Zasder3/train-CLIP